djhedges/exit_speed/README.md

   --alsologtostderr
 ```

-Quck and dirty way to start Exit Speed on boot by adding the following to
+Quick and dirty way to start Exit Speed on boot is by adding the following to
 `/etc/rc.local`.
-You can connect to the screen session with `screen -rd`.
+You can than connect to the screen session with `screen -rd`.

 ```
 su - pi -c "screen -S exit_speed -dm /home/pi/git/exit_speed/exit_speed.py \